devendrk/Rosciper/README.md

 Type “command prompt” into the Windows search (click the magnifying glass icon on the bottom left corner of your screen).

 As you begin to type the search result will appear above.
 Click the Command Prompt icon highlighted in blue to open the app.

+Understand that, to work from the command prompt, you should be in the correct directory.
+The folder that you’re in at any given time is known as the present working directory or PWD.

-My command prompt often opens up in the H drive so the cursor prompt looks like this:
+Your command prompt might open in the H drive so the cursor prompt may look like this:

 ```git
     H:\>
 ```

-Understand that, to work from the command prompt, you should be in the correct directory.
-The folder that you’re in at any given time is known as the present working directory or PWD.

-To move to the C drive I type this:
+To move to the C drive type this:

 ```git
     C: